 Kaitlyn Jill Thornton is a fourth-generation apple farmer and a young entrepreneur who started her own fruit selling company, Kait’s Crates, at 15 years old.
 She used Facebook Marketplace to orchestrate meet ups and sold crates of apples during her lunch breaks in high school.
 This allowed her to consolidate her time and efforts to stay in school and work toward her dream of earning a business degree.

-Over the course of the last few years, she has established a unique brand with a massive following on social media (nearly 275k followers on TikTok).
-At meet-ups, her crates of apples sell out in minutes.
-Just last week she won an award for technological innovation in business.
-She currently studies marketing at Washington State University, where the popular “Cosmic Crisp” apple originated.
+Over the course of the last few years, this self-proclaimed “Apple Girl” has established a unique brand with a massive following on social media (nearly 350k followers on TikTok).
+At meet-ups, her crates of apples sellout in minutes.
+An award-winning innovator in business technology, she currently studies marketing at Washington State University, where the popular “Cosmic Crisp” apple originated.

 Learn more about her inspiring story, some of her favorite apples, and the perfect combination for making pies below!